salesforcecli/plugin-auth/messages/accesstoken.store.md

 By default, the command runs interactively and asks you for the access token.
 If you previously authorized the org, the command prompts whether you want to overwrite the local file.
 Specify --no-prompt to not be prompted.

-To use the command in a CI/CD script, set the SFDX_ACCESS_TOKEN environment variable to the access token.
+To use the command in a CI/CD script, set the SF_ACCESS_TOKEN environment variable to the access token.
 Then run the command with the --no-prompt parameter.

 # examples